 Hot Mama Salsa

 Founder Nikki Guerrero has always been a fanatic about fresh chili peppers and hand-produced salsa.
-When she moved to Portland and searched for the bold Mexican flavors she grew up with, she found the market for fresh, authentic salsa to be seriously lacking.
+When she moved to Portland, Oregon, and searched for the bold Mexican flavors she grew up with, she found the market for fresh, authentic salsa to be seriously lacking.
 She started her business with only three flavors, the very first one (still the bestseller today) copied from her family recipe, Gramal’s Chili—a traditional Mexican-style table salsa with stewed jalapeños, tomatoes, cilantro, garlic, and onions.
 Today, Hot Mama Salsa sells more than just salsa; they also make chili oil and hot sauce sourced from specific chiles from different regions, all while using local farmers to do it.
-If you’re trying to find traditional foods for Cinco de Mayo, put the Pace away and order some Hot Mama Salsa.
+If you’re trying to find traditional foods for Cinco de Mayo, put away the Pace and order some Hot Mama Salsa.

 Chuza